manasvi111/rrj-manasvi111/README.md

 I could write some code to help fix bugs or add new features.
 That's always super valuable for open-source projects.
 Or, if coding isn't my strong suit, I could always lend a hand with creating tutorials or improving the documentation.
 That kind of stuff is just as important, because it helps make the project more accessible and user-friendly for everyone.

-### Activity 2: Read the community code assignment
+### Activity 2: Read "How to contribute to open source".

 Here is a summary and reflection on what I've learned about contributing to open source projects from the "How to Contribute to Open Source" guide: